Baker Street and Waterloo Railway: Queen's Park and Watford, 1911–17

 In 1907, the LNWR obtained parliamentary permission to improve its mainline services into London by the construction of a pair of new electrified tracks alongside its existing line between Watford Junction in Hertfordshire and Queen's Park, Kilburn and a new tube section beneath its lines from there to its terminus at Euston.
 At Euston, the tube tunnel was to end with an underground station on a 1450 m long loop beneath the mainline station.

 The LNWR began construction work on the surface section of the new tracks in 1909.
 By 1911, it had modified the plans to omit the underground section and to split its proposed electrified services into three.
 The first section was to follow the existing surface route into Euston on newly electrified tracks, the second section was to connect with the North London Railway at Chalk Farm and continue on electrified tracks from there to Broad Street station in the City of London.
 The third section involved the extension of the Bakerloo Tube from Paddington to Queen's Park.

 With the extension to Paddington still under construction, the LER published a bill in November 1911 for the continuation to Queen's Park.
 The extension was to continue north from Paddington, running past Little Venice to Maida Vale before curving north-west to Kilburn and then west to parallel the LNWR main line, before coming to the surface a short distance to the east of Queen's Park station.
 Three intermediate stations were to be provided: on Warwick Avenue at the junction with Warrington Avenue, Clifton Villas and Clifton Gardens; at the junction of Elgin and Randolph Avenues (named Maida Vale); and on Cambridge Avenue (named Kilburn Park).
 The LNWR gave a £1 million loan to the LER at 4% interest in perpetuity to help finance the extension.
-The bill received royal assent on 7 August 1912 as the London Electric Railway Act, 1912.
+The bill received royal assent on 7 August 1912 as the London Electric Railway Act 1912 (2 & 3 Geo.
+5. c. lxxviii).

 Progress on the section from Paddington to Queen's Park was slowed by the start of World War I, so the line was not finished until early 1915.
 As at Paddington, the three below-ground stations were built to use escalators.
 Maida Vale and Kilburn Park were provided with buildings in the style of the earlier Leslie Green stations but without the upper storey, which was no longer required for housing lift gear.
 Warwick Avenue was accessed from a subway under the street.
 The LNWR rebuilt Queen's Park station with additional platforms for the Bakerloo Tube's and its own electric services and constructed two train sheds for rolling stock, one each side of the station.

 Although the tracks were completed to Queen's Park, delays to the completion of the stations caused the extension to open in stages: